TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ListModule/UsingEffectively/Index.rst

 #.
 Access **contextual help**

-In the **Content Area**, there are also some action icons:
+In the **Content Area**, action icons are also available:

 .. figure:: ../../Images/BackendListModule2.png
    :alt: A typical view from the List module
    :class: with-shadow

 #.
-Create a **new page record** (specifically)
+Create a **new page record**

 #.
 Action icons for the record.
 What icons appear here depends on the record
-   type.
+   type selected.
 If the record is viewable in the frontend (as "pages" are), a "View" icon is displayed.
 All records will have the next three icons, respectively "Edit", "Hide/unhide" (i.e. visible in the frontend or not) and "Delete".

    The ellipsis icon (three consecutive dots) expands the icon list to show additional action icons (typically for accessing information, moving around, etc.)

-   Last come the cut and paste icons.
+   Lastly, the cut and paste icons.

-If you want to always see the expanded list of icons, you can check the **"Extended view"** box at the bottom of the view (please scroll down).
+If you wish to have the list of icons expanded all the time, you can check the **"Extended view"** box at the very bottom of the view.

 Also make sure that the **"Show clipboard"** box is checked, as we will explore this next.

-If you plan to manage a multilingual web site, you will want to also check the **"Localization view"** checkbox.
+If you plan to manage a multilingual web site, you will want to check the **"Localization view"** checkbox.

 .. figure:: ../../Images/BackendListModuleOptions.png